Independence is a primary characteristic of livestock guardian breeds, and while they

 off or subdued.
 Killing of predators such as a coyote, may occur only after all other

-warnings have failed, or if the dog has been agitated by the predator at length.
+failed, or if the dog has been agitated by the predator at length.

 The Spanish Mastiff will occasionally walk the boundaries of his domain to mark his